Madsen machine gun: World War II

-In China, 3,300 Madsens were ordered by March 1940 for use in the Second Sino-Japanese War.
+China had imported 438 before and 3,300 Madsens during the Second Sino-Japanese War.

+Danish soldiers on 9 April 1940, a M.1903/24 Madsen is prominitatly seen.

-Madsen machine guns were still in use in April–June 1940 as the Norwegian Army's standard light machine gun in the Norwegian Campaign, 3,500 M/22s in 6.5×55 Krag being available for the defence of Norway.
+Madsen machine guns were still in use in April–June 1940 as the Norwegian Army's standard light machine gun in the Norwegian campaign, 3,500 M/22s in 6.5×55 Krag being available for the defence of Norway.
 By 1940 each Norwegian infantry squad had one Madsen machine gun, the Norwegians having previously grouped their Madsen in separate machine gun squads.
 Each Norwegian infantry battalion had a standard complement of 36 Madsens, in addition to nine M/29 heavy machine guns.
 However, many Norwegian soldiers did not like the Madsen as it had a tendency to jam after only a few rounds in this calibre, leading to it gaining the nickname Jomfru Madsen.
-The Germans used captured Madsens for second line units throughout the war, and Danish production continued for the German armed forces in the 8×58mmR Danish Krag calibre until 1942.
 The Danish Army did not retire their last Madsen until 1955.